Please note : This help page is not for the latest version of Enterprise Architect. The latest help can be found here.

 After you become familiar with what each indicator icon represents, you can display them all within the single 'All Indicators' column to save space.

 When you click on an element in the display, it is marked by a vertical colored line in the left margin to indicate that the element is selected, and a vertical or horizontal line against the element property you clicked on, to indicate that the focus is on that property.
-In the illustration, the status of the 'Logout Use Case' element is selected.
+In the illustration, the Author of the 'Party Description' element is selected.
 If you click again on the element property, the margin line changes color, to indicate that the property is open for editing.
 For example:

 Adding, displaying and changing information

-When you create or review an element on the Specification Manager, you operate through one of three areas:
+When you create or review an element on the Specification Manager, you operate through one of four areas:

 - The Navigator toolbar, which provides options to: